learn-academy-2023-charlie/cat-tinder-backend-kool-catz-instructors/README.md

   - $  `git commit -m "initial commit"`
   - $  `git push origin main`
 - Create a request to add branch protection on slack thread
+***
 ## branch: backend-structure
+### As a developer, I can create a RSpec testing suite in my Rails application.
+- performed by installing rspec-rails gem and generating rspec

-## As a developer, I can add a resource for Cat that has a name, an age, what the cat enjoys doing, and an image.
+### As a developer, I can add a resource for Cat that has a name, an age, what the cat enjoys doing, and an image.
 - $ `rails g resource Cat name:string age:integer hobby:text image:text`
 Remember to migrate to update the schema
 - $ `rails db:migrate`

-## As a developer, I can add cat seeds to the `seeds.rb` file.
+### As a developer, I can add cat seeds to the `seeds.rb` file.
 ```rb
   cats = [
     {